data-intuitive/viash_docs/getting_started/hello_world.md

 ## How does the Hello World component work?

-The
-[`config.vsh.yaml`](http://www.data-intuitive.com/viash_docs/examples/hello_world/config.vsh.yaml)
-is a meta description of the component, containing information such as the name, a description, and the various input and output arguments it has.
-It also contains a reference to a Bash script ‘hello_world.sh’.
+When you call ‘viash run’, viash parses the [`config.vsh.yaml`](http://www.data-intuitive.com/viash_docs/examples/hello_world/config.vsh.yaml) file, which is a meta description of the component written in the yaml serialization language:

 ``` yaml
 functionality: